morrislab-pc/lab_website/content/info/processing_pipeline.md

 * Each set of curly brackets ("{ }") defines an event.
 The event following the dot is the time-locking event, and the preceding and following sets of curly brackets define the events that must precede and follow the time-locking event.

-        Bin 1
+        bin 1
         Target followed by correct response
         .{100}

-You can also specify a range of stimuli for each bin
+* You can also specify a range of stimuli for each bin

         bin 1
         Related High